 This is a one semester course offerred in the fall and spring based on interest.

-She enjoys helping students discover the gifts and talents God has given them while directing them toward their best career fit.
-She also enjoys teaching students to speak confidently and effectively for the glory of God, while mentoring/teaching them about Biblical Leadership.
-In her free time, she finds joy in being outside hiking and kayaking, spending time with family and friends, and designing welcoming and functional spaces for herself and others.
+Diane enjoys helping students discover the gifts and talents God has given them while directing them toward their best career fit.
+She also enjoys teaching students to speak confidently and effectively.
+In her free time, she hikes and kayaks, and spends time with family and friends.
+She has five children whom have graduated from home school.